JackPikatea/pikatea-documentation/docs/PikateaMacropadR26/Readme.md

 [Pikatea VIAL-QMK Fork](https://github.com/JackPikatea/vial-qmk) - Use this fork to create your own firmware powered by Vial

+## Important Info
+**The case is printed in PLA.
+It can deform if left on an uneven surface in a hot environment for too long.
+Do not leave your R26 in a HOT car for too long.
+Any temperature that is uncomfortable for an extended period of time would be too hot for too long.
+Just pretend it's a person/cat**

 ## Troubleshooting
 Vial isn't detecting the device!
 * Make sure you have the correct version of Vial installed for the firmware (in this case it's 0.4.2 beta).
 If you are on linux, [make sure to follow the udev portion of the install](https://get.Vial.today)